Eligibility: Who Can Qualify for Life Insurance?

 Required Documents

-The Two-Year Residency Rule
+The Residency Rule

 - Extra documentation such as employment contracts, tax returns, or proof of property ownership